RoelStierum/BME280/README.md

 For using this project you will definitely need the hwlib library, provided by user wovo (Wouter Van Ooijen https://github.com/wovo.)
 I have used the bmptk library also kindly provided by user wovo, i have used the library as a minimalist make-based development environment for programming small micro-controllers using GCC, C, C++.

 ## Wiring
-The bme280 chip should be connected as the diagram provided in this repository (filename: wiring_diagram).
+The bme280 chip should be connected as shown in the diagram provided in this repository (filename: wiring_diagram).

 ## Comments about this project
 User wovo commented about this project, the only optional changes on this project could be: making enum classes for the registers located in bme280.hpp (line 15 to 62), and changing some of the names of the registors.